MakeSchool-Tutorials/web-7-react-redux-tetris-app/P08-Actions-and-Reducers/content.md

 }
 ```

-Ok we've got our actions and action creators.
-Next we need to add a reducer to handle changes to application state.
+Ok you've got your actions and action creators.
+Next you need to add a reducer to handle changes to application state.

 # Reducer